ONEARMY/academy/docs/guides/stars.md

 Precious Plastic can do a lot to help Precious Plastic Spaces around the world.
 Likewise, Precious Plastic Spaces around the world can do a lot to help grow Precious Plastic.
 The stronger Precious Plastic (the movement), the stronger Precious Plastic Spaces, the greater the impact on plastic pollution.

-The more you help Precious Plastic the more Precious Plastic will help you
+<b>The more you help Precious Plastic the more Precious Plastic will help you<b>

 <script async src="{embedSrc}"></script>